Shantom/DailyDungeon/README.md

    - `false` – The session stays open and Alexa opens the microphone to indicate that she expects the user to respond.
 If the user's response maps to your interaction model, a new intent is sent to the skill and the process goes back to step 2.

      However, if eight seconds elapse without a response from the user, Alexa closes the microphone.
 If the skill specified a reprompt, Alexa reprompts the user to speak and opens the microphone for eight more seconds.
-If the user still does not respond, the session normally ends.
+If the user still does not respond, the session is terminated.

-     The session may remain open for a few more seconds with the microphone closed if the skill is used on a device with a screen as described in How devices with screens affect the skill session.
+     The session may remain open for a few more seconds with the microphone closed if the skill is used on a device with a screen.

-     One exception that overrides this: the directives to start the purchase flow for in-skill purchasing automatically end the session, regardless of the `shouldEndSession` value.
-You need to use persistent storage to resume the skill once the purchase flow completes.

    - `undefined` (not set or `null`) – The session's behavior depends on the type of Echo device that the user is interacting with and the content of the response.